 Florida is home to many amusement parks, most notably Disney World, and every year, thousands of tourists flock to the state to spend a week or two relaxing, riding roller coasters, kayaking, boating, swimming, and enjoying the beach vacation lifestyle.
-But when tourists and visitors are injured on a recreational ride or activity at one of our state’s parks, the question of liability becomes an issue, especially when there are releases and waivers involved, personal injury attorneys in Fort Lauderdale say.
+But when tourists and visitors are injured on a recreational ride or activity at one of our state’s parks, the question of liability becomes an issue, especially when there are releases and waivers involved, accident attorneys say.

 Typically, a company will require anyone who wants to rent a boat, or ride on a roller coaster or water ride, to sign a waiver, known as a pre-claim exculpation agreement, that releases the company from liability in the event that something goes wrong.
 These documents usually disclose the risk to the participant, and include phrasing that puts the full responsibility for any inflicted injury on the participant alone.
 From a legal standpoint, these documents must be clearly and plainly worded, so that the average person knows what he or she is getting into.

 In a recent case, a woman was killed in a diving accident in Florida, after signing an initial release in 2009 and embarking on a series of dives across the state.
 On the day of her first dive, the woman and her husband each signed a document that included an initial box for one year of validation.
 The following year, both signed another document, but did not initial the box indicating the one-year time frame.
 The next day, neither party signed a release, but both of them dove.
 The wife dived on her own, lost hold of a granny line, drifted away from the group, and drowned.